-“Data is helping to bring the customer into the boardroom,” notes Steven Ramirez, CEO of Beyond the Arc, in an article from 1to1 media.
+“Data is helping to bring the customer into the boardroom,” notes Steven Ramirez, CEO of Beyond the Arc.
 Predictive analytics has the power to sift out useful patterns from massive amounts of customer data, which can make a substantial competitive difference for a tech-savvy CMO.
 In fact, in their 2013 report, Mind the Marketing Gap, The Economist noted that 45% of executives now view marketers’ limited competency in data analysis as a major obstacle to implementing more effective strategies.

 Harnessing data for competitive edge